zfcampus/zf-mvc-auth/README.md

 #### Key: `authentication`

-The `authentication` key is used for any configuration that is related to the process of authentication, or the process of validating an identity is who they say they are.
+The `authentication` key is used for any configuration that is related to the process of authentication, or the process of validating an identity.

 ##### Sub-key: `http`

-The `http` sub-key is utilized for configuration an HTTP based authentication scheme.
-These schemes utilize ZF2's `Zend\Authentication\Adapter\Http` adapter.
-This adapter implements both HTTP basic and HTTP digest authentication.
-To accomplish this, the HTTP adapter uses a file based "resolver" in order to check usernames and passwords against.
-These implementation nusances can be explored in the [Authentication portion of the ZF2 manual](http://framework.zend.com/manual/2.0/en/modules/zend.authentication.adapter.http.html).
+The `http` sub-key is utilized for configuring an HTTP-based authentication scheme.
+These schemes utilize ZF2's `Zend\Authentication\Adapter\Http` adapter, which implements both HTTP Basic and HTTP Digest authentication.
+To accomplish this, the HTTP adapter uses a file based "resolver" in order to resolve the file containing credentials.
+These implementation nuances can be explored in the [Authentication portion of the ZF2 manual](http://framework.zend.com/manual/2.0/en/modules/zend.authentication.adapter.http.html).

 The `http` sub-key has several fields:

-- `accept_schemes`: *required*; an array of configured schemes; one or both of `basic` and `digest`
+- `accept_schemes`: *required*; an array of configured schemes; one or both of `basic` and `digest`.
-- `realm`: *required*; this is typically a string that identifies the HTTP realm, like "My Site"
+- `realm`: *required*; this is typically a string that identifies the HTTP realm; e.g., "My Site".
-- `digest_domains`: *required* if digest; this is the relative uri for the protected area, typically `/`
+- `digest_domains`: *required* for HTTP Digest; this is the relative URI for the protected area, typically `/`.
-- `nonce_timeout`: *required* is digest; a number of seconds to expire the digest nonce, typically `3600`
+- `nonce_timeout`: *required* for HTTP Digest; the number of seconds in which to expire the digest nonce, typically `3600`.

 Beyond those configuration options, one or both of the following resolver configurations is required:

-- `htpasswd`: the path to a file created in the htpasswd file format
+- `htpasswd`: the path to a file created in the `htpasswd` file format
-- `htdigest`: the path to a file created in the htdigest file format
+- `htdigest`: the path to a file created in the `htdigest` file format

 An example might look like the following: